 And wisdom to know the difference.”

-This prayer is a point of reflection for me personally and reflects well the work done in therapy – finding the balance between acceptance and change and then finding the courage to make the changes that lead to peace of mind and spirit.
+I return to this prayer frequently and it reflects well the work done in therapy – finding the balance between what we must accept and what is possible to change and then finding the courage to make the changes that lead to health and wholeness.

 I honor the courage to change by:

-- Recognizing that the hardest part of changing might be making that first call
+- Recognizing the hardest part of change might be admitting help is needed

-- Ensuring a non-judgmental, safe and confidential environment
+- Providing a non-judgmental, safe, and confidential environment

 - Helping clients clarify and formulate clear, achievable goals

-- Recognizing that joining someone in their journey toward change is indeed an honor
+- Believing that joining in someone’s healing journey is an honor and is sacred work

 Three key values create the foundation for my practice and the atmosphere that facilitates growth and change: